 5. Sailing (St. George)

 Getting out on the water is a must when visiting an island!
-Sailing up the and down the Caribbean coastline aboard a catamaran is a magical experience.
-Check out Footloose Tours for a great day (or multiple days) of sailing.
+Sailing up and down the Caribbean coastline aboard a sailboat is a magical experience.
+We’ve sailed with quite a few sailing companies on the island.
+Many of them are now closed down but Savvy Sailing is still our favorite and still going strong.

 Every weekend, local vendors set up their BBQs on the street and serve up some delicious pork and chicken.
 Check out the BBQ at D’Cliff, St. Paul’s, Jerk chicken in Grand Anse Valley, and Rosanne’s BBQ near Red Gate (St. David) it’s the best BBQ on the island!

 7. Party at Dodgy Dock (True Blue, St. George)